plf-uga/nanopatch/README.md

 The following pre-steps will be necessary.

 ## 1. Add new user
   sudo adduser <username>
   usermod -aG sudo <username>

 ## 2. Mount an SD card permanently
-   Run the following commands below:
+   Run the following commands:

    2.1 Install nano command:
      sudo apt-get install nano
    2.2 Identify the SD Card Device:
      lsblk
    2.3  Create a directory where you will mount the SD card
      sudo mkdir -p /mnt/external
    2.4  Edit /etc/fstab to Mount on Boot
      sudo nano /etc/fstab
    2.5  Edit /etc/fstab to Mount on Boot
     assuming ext4 format: /dev/<name_of_card_on_system>    /mnt/external    ext4    defaults,exec    0    0
     assuming FAT32 format: /dev/<name_of_card_on_system>    /mnt/external    vfat    defaults,exec,uid=1000,gid=1000    0    0
     assuming exFAT format: /dev/sdb1    /mnt/<name_of_card_on_system   exfat    defaults,exec,uid=1000,gid=1000    0    0

-  You can check the name of the card using the command: lsblk -f generally is something like mmcblk0p1 or sdb1
+  You can check the name of the card using the command: lsblk -f
+  generally is something like mmcblk0p1 or sdb1

   You will also need the card ID to edit the /etc/fstab.
-Run the following: sudo blkid
+Run the following:
+  sudo blkid

   2.6.
-After editing the /etc/fstab file, run the following: sudo mount -a
+After editing the /etc/fstab file, run the following:
+  sudo mount -a
-  2.7 Give executable permission if needed: sudo chmod -R +x /mnt/external
+  2.7 Give executable permission if needed:
+  sudo chmod -R +x /mnt/external

   2.7.
 Confirm if the drive was mounted correctly:
     mount | grep external
     or
     findmnt /mnt/sdcard